 \section{Introduction}

 Let $S_n$ denote the set of permutations of $[n] = \{1,2,\ldots, n\}$, which we will always write as words, $w = w(1)w(2)\cdots w(n)$.
 An \emph{ascent} of a permutation $w$ is an index $i$ such that $w(i)< w(i+1)$, while a \emph{descent} is an index $i$ such that $w(i) > w(i+1)$.
 A \emph{peak} is a descent that is preceded by an ascent, whereas a \emph{valley} is an ascent that is preceded by a descent.
 This terminology refers to the shape of the graph of $w$, that is, the set of points $(i,w(i))$.
-The fact that we mark descents, ascents, peaks, and valleys by their positions ($x$-coordinates) rather than by their values ($y$-coordinates) is a matter of longstanding convention.

 \begin{example} The descents of $315264 \in S_6$ are $1$, $3$, and $5$, and the ascents are $2$ and $4$.
 The peaks are $3$ and $5$, while the valleys are $2$ and $4$. \end{example}

 The \emph{descent set} of a permutation $w$, denoted $\Des(w)$, is the collection of its descents,